Harnack inequality and Liouville-type theorems for Ornstein-Uhlenbeck and Kolmogorov operators: Introduction and main results

 \section{Introduction and main results}

 The main \av motivation\cv of this paper is to provide a purely analytical proof of a {\it one-side} Liouville theorem for the following Ornstein--Uhlenbeck operator in $\erre^N$:

 where $\varDelta$ is the Laplace operator, while $\langle\ , \ \rangle$ and $\nabla$ denote, respectively, the inner product and the gradient in $\erre^N$.
-Moreover $B$ is a $N\times N$ real matrix which we suppose to be {\it antisymmetric} (or, equivalently, {\it skew symmetric}), i.e.,
+Moreover $B$ is a $N\times N$ real matrix which we suppose to satisfy the following conditions: letting